Impact Design with Nonprofits

 Slowing down the HCD process felt interesting and even luxurious.
 While we were anxious to get Contextual Inquiries scheduled and projects accomplished, we had to meld with their time frame and availability.
 At first it was difficult, we thought- do they like us?
 After adapting to their time frame and building trust, everything fell into place.

-Luckily, Ideation League is very attuned with having an open dialogue.
-One of our mantras is vulnerability, and fostering communication comes naturally to us.
+Luckily, We are very attuned with having an open dialogue.
+One of our ethos is vulnerability, and fostering communication comes naturally to us.
 After all, the old adage is true — “Communication is key.”

 Money was a huge factor.
 Nonprofits have a limited budget.
 Developing low cost solutions that are easy to implement and maintain were essential.